FrancescoSaverioZuppichini/Flue/README.md

 ### State

 The state *must* be initialised into the constructor in order to make it reactive.
-Otherwise `Vue.set()` must be called.
+Otherwise `Vue.set()` must be called everytime a new entry is added into it.
 In our example

 ```javascript
 constructor () {